CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/PRDMasterPlan_comprehension_report.md

 ### Phase 4: Test Expansion and Validation

-*   **Purpose**: To significantly increase test coverage and ensure the robustness and correctness of the `OpenEchoSystem.Core` library by validating against all high-level acceptance tests.
+*   **Purpose**: To significantly increase test coverage and ensure the robustness and correctness of the `ConsmicLexicon.Foundation` library by validating against all high-level acceptance tests.
 *   **AI Verifiable End Goal**: Test coverage is substantially improved, and all high-level acceptance tests pass with a 100% pass rate.
 AI verification will involve running the entire test suite and confirming the pass rate.
 *   **Main Components/Tasks**:
     *   **Task 4.1: Expand test coverage to address identified gaps.** This directly addresses the findings from `docs/analysis/test_coverage_report.md`.